 The Psych/Soc section of the MCAT is scored on a curved scale of 118-132, with the median score of all test takers set at 125.
 A given scaled score does not correlate to any specific number of right or wrong questions.
 Instead, each test administration is curved according to its level of difficulty and the performance of the test-takers on that day.
 The score for this section of the test is combined with the other three sections to give an overall score ranging from 472 to 528.

-You should also be familiar with the test day schedule.
-The Psych/Soc section of the MCAT is the final section to be tested, and follows an optional 10-minute break.
+The Psych/Soc section of the MCAT is the fourth and final section to be tested, and follows an optional 10-minute break.

 |Biological and Biochemical Foundations of Living Systems section|